axadam/Numerical/README.md

 * `xmsin(_:)` - Calculate x - sin(x) with precision even when x is small

-### Summation

-Provides some standard summation methods

-  * `sum_naive()` - Simple sequential summation.
-This method is subject to accumulation of rounding and truncation errors.
-Implemented as extension on Sequence where Element is FloatingPoint.

-  * `sum_pairwise()` - Pairwise summation.
-As fast as naive sum but accumulates error much more slowly.
-Implemented as extension on Collection where Element is FloatingPoint and Index is Int.

-  * `sum_kahan()` - Kahan's compensated sum.
-Estimates the error after adding each term and tries to correct for it.
-More accurate in many cases than pairwise but slower.
-Implemented as extension on Sequence where Element is FloatingPoint.

-  * `sum_kbn()` - Kahan-Babuška-Neumaier sum.
-Improves on Kahan by compensating for rounding error in either the sum or the addend.
-The same number of operations as Kahan sum and more accurate so KBN should be preferred.
-Implemented as extension on Sequence where Element is FloatingPoint.

 ### Special functions

 A collection of functions with many applications in stats/ml and the sciences.